EBI-Metagenomics/EMG-docs/docs/genome-viewer.rst

 Use the browse button to upload either a single FastA file, or multiple files by holding [ctrl] or [shift] while clicking in the file explorer.
 Alternatively you can select a whole directory of files using the directory mode (select this option below the Browse button).
-In this mode, the tool will process all FastA files in the selected directory, however it will not check subdirectories.
+In this mode, the tool will process all FastA files in the selected directory, however it will not descend into subdirectories.
 Files are not uploaded onto MGnify servers.
 Rather, Sourmash generates a signature of your file(s) in your browser, and compares this signature against our MAG catalogue on the server.
 Successful searches create a CSV result file for each signature submitted.